AntoineMoghaddar/Assignment1-DV/src/Assignment.md

 ### _The Era of Simulation & Visualization_ ✨

 Welcome to the assignment of the Data Visualization 2022 course.
-The assignment of this year is composed from a<br>
-collaboration between the UTwente ESportsLab and the Creative Technology Data Visualization Course.
-Hence, the theme of<br>
-this years assignment is ESports with its focus on racing simulation.
-With this assignment, you will be participating in<br>
-a research currently being conducted by the ESportsLab.
+The assignment of this year is composed from a collaboration between the UTwente ESportsLab and the Creative Technology Data Visualization Course.
+Hence, the theme of this years assignment is ESports with its focus on racing simulation.
+With this assignment, you will be participating in a research currently being conducted by the ESportsLab.
 The results of your visualisations will be used for evaluati<br><br>This document will provide you all the necessary information to proceed with this assignment.